keboola/connection-docs/tutorial/onboarding/usage-blueprint/index.md

 - Name, [email3@company.com](email3@company.com)

 #### User requesting access to a project
-> *Usually, Keboola Administrators maintain a list of current projects, including the project owner or lead project engineer.
+> *Usually, Keboola administrators keep a list of all current projects, project owners, and lead project engineers.
-> Users are directed to this list to contact the project owner directly.
-The project owner can then follow the guide in our public documentation
-> to invite the user into a project.*
+> If you want access to a project, find the project leader on this list and ask them directly.
+They can use our public guide to add you to the project.*
 >
-> *It's important to note that if you are using a single-tenant Keboola deployment with customized identity and access management, such as Active Directory,
+> *Keep in mind, if you use a single-tenant Keboola deployment with customized identity and access management, such as Active Directory,
 > this process may not apply to you.
-In such cases, you should describe your organization's specific process for users to follow.*
+In that case, describe your organization's own process.*

-To request access to any of our existing Keboola projects, please contact the Project Owner directly to invite you to the project.
-Below is a list of our existing Keboola projects.
+To join an existing Keboola project, reach out to the **project owner** directly to invite you to the project.
+We’ve listed all our current projects below.

 | Project ID | Name | Description | Owner |
 |---|---|---|---|
 | 111 | [PROD] Marketing | Production project for marketing campaign automation | Jane Doe; jane@company.com |

 #### Member accessing a project
-> *Depending on your selection, you might be operating in a multi-tenant Azure (North Europe region), AWS (US or EU regions), or a GCP (Europe region) stack,
+> *Depending on your selection, you might be operating in a multi-tenant Azure (North Europe region), AWS (US or EU regions),
-> or in your dedicated single-tenant stack.
-The location of the deployment determines the root URL that'll take you to the platform's UI.
+> or GCP (Europe region) stack, or a dedicated single-tenant stack.
+The location of the stack determines the base URL that’ll take you to the platform’s UI.
-> Please find the relevant link for your deployment:*
+> Check below for the link that matches your stack:*
 >
 > *Azure North Europe: [https://connection.north-europe.azure.keboola.com/admin/](https://connection.north-europe.azure.keboola.com/admin/)
 > AWS EU: [https://connection.eu-central-1.keboola.com/admin](https://connection.eu-central-1.keboola.com/admin)